 The 2022/23 Annual Governance Statement Action Plan included 6 areas where enhancements would improve the efficiency of systems and processes across the Council.
 In addition, the action plan included 1 action carried forward from the 2021/22 actions plan where improvement was required and 6 actions where enhancements would improve the efficiency of systems and processes across the Council.
-Of these, a total of 6 enhancement related actions have been closed in the year (3 from 2021/22 and 3 from 2022/23).
+Of these, the improvement action from 2021/22 has now been closed and also a total of 8 enhancement related actions have been closed in the year (4 from 2021/22 and 4 from 2022/23).